Lindfeldto/azure-scaffolder/README.md

 ```

 In the code above, relationships are determined by decorating properties with the RelatedTable Attribute.

-**A *known issue* in identifying the related table during scaffolding requires that the full namespace be used**
+**A *known issue* in identifying the related table during scaffolding requires that the full namespace be used.**

 **A good practice would be to post-fix related properties with *PublicId*.
-This property will store the Public Id of the related table entry**
+This property will store the Public Id of the related table entry.**

 The next step is to create the related tables.
 This example specifically uses generic lookup tables.
 These tables all inherit from LookupEntity (see below).